kaelanelson/CS205-Final-Project/Writeup/Solution.md

 ### Existing Work

 We are not the first to recognize the great need for parallel graph algorithms, and so there already exist many useful libraries for implementing parallel and distributed graph analytics.
 As data science students who were first introduced to parallel computing through this course, our goal was not to create a solution that would outperform these existing libraries.
 Rather, our focus was to gain more experience with course concepts and create programs that could serve as a foundation for such a library implementation.
-Nonetheless, in our tests we provide comparisons against existing frameworks.

 Below are a list of common libraries for parallel and distributed graph analytics.